toni7891/Investment_Adviser/README.md

 # 4RCH3R | Investment Portfolio Dashboard

-A real-time investment tracking application built with **FastAPI**, **MongoDB**, and **React/TypeScript**.
+A real-time investment tracking application built with **FastAPI**, **MongoDB**.
 This dashboard aggregates financial data from MongoDB and enriches it with live market data via Yahoo Finance to provide an interactive overview of your net worth, profit/loss, and daily performance.

 ---